-While the Roadmap of State Highway Safety Laws focuses on state laws as countermeasures, the solutions outlined here incorporate federal legislative and regulatory actions to complement that approach.
+While the Roadmap of State Highway Safety Laws focuses on state laws as countermeasures, federal legislative and regulatory actions complement that approach.
 This multifaceted strategy is key to meaningfully reduce crashes, deaths, injuries and costs.
+On November 15, 2021, President Joe Biden signed the Infrastructure Investment and Jobs Act which reauthorized surface transportation programs and made substantial investments in our nation's infrastructure.
+The bill includes many safety improvements; however, it should be seen as a "floor," not a "ceiling" for needed changes.